Undergraduate Admissions Information

 • Submit a complete application online at carolinau.edu/apply.

-• Request official transcripts from high school and any and all other college(s) attended to be mailed or submitted via secure electronic transfer by the institutions to the CU Office of Admissions at admissions@carolinau.edu.
-Students transferring with 60 or more earned credit hours from an accredited university are not required to provide a high school transcript.
+• Arrange for official transcripts from high school and any and all other colleges attended to be sent directly to the Office of Admissions by mail or secure electronic transfer.
+Institutions should send these to admissions@carolinau.edu.
+Note: Students who have earned 60 or more credit hours from an accredited university are exempt from submitting a high school transcript.

 Although standardized test scores (SAT/ACT) are not required for admission to the university, there are cases in which a student may benefit by submitting scores.
 These include Academic Scholarship evaluation and athletic eligibility.
 It is within the applicant's discretion to determine whether it is necessary to submit scores.